etarley/react-native-push-kit/readme.md

 [![NPM Version](https://img.shields.io/npm/v/react-native-pushkit.svg)](https://www.npmjs.com/package/react-native-pushkit)
 [![License](https://img.shields.io/npm/l/react-native-pushkit.svg)](https://github.com/etarley/react-native-pushkit/blob/main/LICENSE)

-A React Native library for handling Apple's PushKit VoIP notifications, built with the modern Expo Modules API.
+A React Native library for handling Apple's PushKit notifications for VoIP, File Provider, and other services, built with the modern Expo Modules API.

-This module provides a simple and type-safe way to receive PushKit tokens and incoming VoIP push payloads in your React Native or Expo application.
+This module provides a simple and type-safe way to receive high-priority PushKit tokens and incoming payloads in your React Native or Expo application, even when the app is in the background or terminated.

 ## Features

 -   ✅ **Modern API:** Built with the latest Expo Modules API.
+-   ✅ **Multi-Type Support:** Register for `voip`, `fileProvider`, or other PushKit types.
 -   ✅ **Fully Typed:** Written in TypeScript for a great developer experience.
 -   ✅ **Event-Driven:** Use simple listeners to subscribe to PushKit events.
 -   ✅ **Automatic Setup:** Expo Autolinking handles the native module integration.